 Carbon Reduction Plan template for UK SMEs

-What is a carbon reduction plan?
+What is a carbon reduction plan exactly?

 A carbon reduction plan (CRP) is a document published on a company website that sets out a company’s carbon footprint and what it’s going to do to reduce carbon.
-Exactly what it includes is up to you, but many companies have published carbon reduction plans in order to comply with procurement legislation for UK government contracts, so called PPN 06/21.
-These CRP templates consist of 6 elements:
+Exactly what it includes is up to you, but many companies have published carbon reduction plans in order to comply with procurement legislation for UK government contracts, so-called PPN 06/21.

-- A statement about your commitment to achieving net zero emissions (including a target year)
+1. Statement about your commitment to achieving net zero emissions (including a target year)

 1. Establish Your Baseline Emissions Footprint